-Speaker: Paul SMITH, Director Mechanical Engineering – adidas FUTURE Team
+Speaker: Jan HILL, Senior Director Platform Innovation – adidas FUTURE Team

-Paul Smith will give a brief overview of adidas and the FUTURE team he is a part of to set the background for his talk.
+Jan Hill will give a brief overview of adidas and the FUTURE team he is a part of to set the background for his talk.
 He will continue with an overview of the current status in the sporting goods industry and describe the profile of a creator consumer who is the brands focus for innovation.
-This will be followed by some concrete examples of how a combination of digital tools and flexible automation are helping to create new product, production methods and business models to address the needs of the modern athlete.
+He will provide insights into the holistic approach adidas is taking to better serve the needs and wishes of today’s consumers by delivering unique products and experiences, enabled through manufacturing innovations, automation and digitization.
+This will be followed by some concrete examples of how a combination of those enablers helped to create new product, production methods and business models to address the needs of the modern athlete.

-Paul Smith, Director Mechanical Engineering – adidas FUTURE Team: Paul Smith is a Canadian born Mechanical Engineer who has spent the last 14 years with adidas at the Global Headquarters in Herzogenaurach, Germany.
-Paul is a part of the adidas FUTURE which is a cross functional research and development team of Designers, Engineers and Sports Scientists.
-The team collaborates with the worlds best academic and industrial partners to help bring consumer centric innovation to life in the fields of product innovation, process enhancement and business model innovation.
+Jan Hill is part of the adidas FUTURE Team, is a cross functional research and development team of Designers, Engineers and Sports Scientists, that is creating cutting-edge technologies and concepts for footwear, apparel and hard goods that fuel the horizon of the adidas brand.
+The team collaborates with the world’s best academic and industrial partners to help bring consumer centric innovation to life in the fields of product-, process- and business model innovation.

 Copyright picture Paul Smith: David Rasche